Dimensionality-induced dynamical phase transition in the large deviation of local time density for Brownian motion: Theoretical results

 In Fig.\ref{figd1}, we show the SCGFs $\lambda(k)$ and the rate function $I( \rho )$ for $d=1$ and $d=2$.
 For both dimensions, the SCGF and the rate function are analytic, i.e., they contain no singularities for $k>0$ and $\rho> 0$.

-For $2<d \leq 4$, the SCGF $\lambda(k)$ is differentiable, as is the rate function $I(\rho)$.
-However, the second derivative of $\lambda(k)$ is not continuous at $k= k_c^{(d)}$, which implies that a second-order dynamical phase transition occurs at $2<d \leq 4$.
+For $2<d \leq 4$, the SCGF $\lambda(k)$ is differentiable, as is the rate function $I(\rho)$, meaning no qualitative change in the system’s dynamical paths is expected.
+However, the second derivative of $\lambda(k)$ is not continuous at $k= k_c^{(d)}$, which implies that a second-order DPT occurs at $2<d \leq 4$.
+We should emphasize that that the DPT classification is based on the singularity order of $\lambda(k)$.
 To see this, we will discuss the case when $d=3$ and the case when $d=4$, separately.

 For $d=3$, we expand Eq.(\ref{eq2.6}) as a series of $\lambda$,

 Obviously, $k \to k_c^{(3)}=1$ as $\lambda \to 0^+$.
 Differentiating Eq.(\ref{eq4.1}) with respect to $k$ and then taking the limit $\lambda \to 0^+$, we have